matachi/html-to-wordpress/README.md

 ### 2. Configuration

-To make this work, you will need to specify some data inside <config.ini>.
+To make this work, you will need to specify some data inside [config.ini](config.ini).
 Necessary data is login details to the FTP, URL to the WordPress root and login details to the WordPress blog.

 ### 3. Back end